cpibm/greenbelt-tictactoe/NOTES.md

-- thought of creating a replay function to show the games, gonna pass it a movement list and rebuild a board from it
+- ✅ thought of creating a replay function to show the games, gonna pass it a movement list and rebuild a board from it
-- I might need to create some sample games to show
+- ✅ I might need to create some sample games to show
-- I might need to add some selector to show the different winning conditions
+- ✅ I might need to add some selector to show the different winning conditions
-- how or where shall I show the game?
+- ✅ how or where shall I show the game?
+I collect the output and print it on the console